awsdocs/aws-elemental-mediapackage-user-guide/doc_source/endpoints-hls-packager.md

 1. \(Optional\) To group all audio tracks into a single HLS rendition group, select **Use audio rendition group**\.
 For more information about rendition groups, see [Rendition groups reference in AWS Elemental MediaPackage](rendition-groups.md)\.

+1. \(Optional\) To passthrough digital video broadcasting \(DVB\) subtitles into the output, select **Include DVB subtitles**\.

-1. \(Optional\) In stream sets with a single video track, to include an additional I\-frame only stream along with the other tracks in the manifest, select **Include IFrame only stream**\.
-MediaPackage inserts `EXT-I-FRAMES-ONLY` tags in the manifest, and then compiles and includes an I\-frames only playlist in the stream\.
+1. \(Optional\) To include an additional I\-frame only stream along with the other tracks in the manifest, select **Include IFrame only stream**\.
+MediaPackage generates an I\-frame only stream from the first rendition in the manifest\.
+The service inserts EXT\-I\-FRAMES\-ONLY tags in the output manifest, and then generates and includes an I\-frames only playlist in the stream\.
 This playlist enables player functionality like fast forward and rewind\.

 1. \(Optional\) To include `EXT-X-PROGRAM-DATE-TIME` tags in the output manifest, select **Program date/time interval**, and then type the interval for MediaPackage to insert the tags in the manifest\.